Want to sell items online and wondering if you should post it on OfferUp vs Facebook Marketplace?

 But this still leaves plenty of options.
 For example, people sell all sorts of categories, with popular options including:

-- Apparel – Both OfferUp and Facebook Marketplace are excellent places for selling new and used clothing, shoes, and accessories.
+- Apparel – Both OfferUp and Facebook Marketplace are excellent places for selling new and used clothing, shoes, and accessories like watches and handbags.

-- Electronics – This is another fast-selling category for both marketplaces.
+- Electronics – Electronics are another fast-selling category for both marketplaces.

 - Furniture – One of the best selling categories, furniture items can be promoted and sold on both websites.
-Typically due to the size and weight, furniture listings are typically meant for local sales.
+Typically due to the size and weight, these listings are typically meant for local furniture sales.

 - Baby Items – Looking to sell a gently used crib, baby clothes or other items?
 Both OfferUp and Facebook Marketplace accept these listings.
 Be sure to make sure that the items are not under recall before posting.
 Toys, books, and other games are also popular.